postman-open-technologies/lifecycle/_blueprints/base.md

         label: Authorization
   - label: Monitor
     image: images/lifecycle-arrow-monitor.png
-    description: In order to properly manage APIs and how they flow through the API lifecycle, it is vital to have accurate and up-to-date information.
-Postman provides a number of useful features to track APIs across the platform.
+    description: To properly manage APIs and how they flow through the API lifecycle, it is vital to have accurate and up-to-date information.
+Postman provides several valuable elements to track APIs across the platform.
     elements:
       - name: Activity
         label: Activity